 In 2007 the museum expanded again with the opening of the Jolley Education Center, an 8,000 square foot facility devoted to educating and entertaining youth through railroad history.
 This area offers classroom space for programs and rentals, as well as separate space for the very young to safely play alongside their older siblings.
 The Jolley Education Center also houses a “40 & 8” Merci Boxcar, a gift from the French people to the state of Georgia following World War II.

 The newest addition to the Southern Museum came in 2016 with the opening of a new Research Center.
 This 8,200 square foot structure houses the museum’s large and ever-growing collection of archival material: documents which trace the growth and operations of some of the South’s largest railroads.

-Always growing and always evolving, the Southern Museum offers something for the train lover or history buff in all of us!
+Always growing and ever evolving, the Southern Museum of Civil War and Locomotive History offers something for the train lover or history buff in all of us!
 Come to Kennesaw and see this exciting facility for yourself!

 1 The Western & Atlantic Railroad led to the establishment of several towns along the railroad tracks, including Big Shanty, which would eventually become known as Kennesaw.
 The settlement was the highest point located between the Etowah and Chattahoochee rivers.

 A cluster of natural springs was located along the railroad right of way.
 The high ground and water supply encouraged the camp of railroad workers to build houses or shanties.
 Because the area was on a hill and led to the houses, it became known as the Big Grade to the Shanties, eventually shortened to Big Shanty.